 The plant, situated on the northeastern bank of Kirtonkhola river in Barisal is equipped with seven latest and highly efficient Heavy Fuel Oil (HFO) Engines made by Wartsila Finland.

 Summit Oil and Shipping Company Limited (SOSCL) will import and supply the HFO for the plant.
+A 7000 tonnes on-site capacity storage tank facility has been constructed to store HFO which will be sufficient to run the plant for 15 days at a stretch.

 The fuel will be unloaded to the plant’s own jetty constructed by SOSCL adjacent to the plant.